sje30/schol2018/innovations.md

 ## Preprints

-Since 1991 ArXiv [Ginsparg 2017] has become a standard tool for physicists to rapidly disseminate their research findings.
+Since 1991 ArXiv [@Ginsparg2017] has become a standard tool for physicists to rapidly disseminate their research findings.
 On the surface, it does not provide much beyond a collection of PDFs grouped by topic.
 In certain fields, being the first to publish on the ArXiv